sonnyit/java/_posts/2015-12-01-jb-basic-syntax.md

 * Local Variables
 * Class Variables (Static Variables)
 * Instance Variables (Non-static variables)

+Declaring a variable involves stating the data type and giving the variable a name.
+Variables that represent fields in a class are automatically initialized to their corresponding "zero" or null value during object instantiation.
+Local variables must be specically initialized.
+Identifiers may contain letters, numbers, $, or _.
+Identifiers may not begin with numbers.

 ## Java Arrays [&#10548;](#tables)
 **Arrays** are **objects** that **store** multiple variables of the **same type**.
 However, an array itself is an object **on the heap**.